Hamsagayathri-27/IBM-FitnessBuddy-AI/README.md

 Simulate a real fitness coach using conversational intelligence

-🔚 Conclusion :
+🔚 CONCLUSION :

 Fitness Buddy demonstrates how IBM Granite and Watsonx Agent tools can be used to create powerful, user-centric AI experiences.
 It reduces user dependency on traditional apps and adds conversational intelligence to make fitness more engaging and accessible.

-🔮 Future Scope :
+🔮FUTURE SCOPE:

 Integration with wearable devices